 Our modular design, cutting-edge technology and infrastructure allow us to offer hydrogen at a lower cost and to be more profitable than other hydrogen projects.
 The modular design allows for site space optimization and phased commissioning.

-While the first phase of the project will consist of one 240MW, 90 metric tons per day net hydrogen production block, subsequent phases will be developed in two production block increments, for a total of five production blocks.
+While the first phase of the project will consist of one 208MW, 101.2 metric tons per day net hydrogen production block, subsequent phases will be developed in two or three production block increments, for a total of three and five production blocks.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.